 We left Ajdabiya and headed on the long desert road to Tobruk.
-The landscape was dry and flat and for long periods of time we didn't see another car on the road.
+The landscape was dry and flat and for long periods of time we didn’t see another car on the road.
 Apart from a short coffee stop courtesy of our camping espresso maker (thanks Ali) we motored through to Tobruk and all was well with Monty.
-We stopped at the Commonwealth War Cemetary on the outskirts of Tobruk around 4pm with the plan of spending half an hour there and heading on to a nice camp Bedram knew on the beach close to the Egyptian boarder.
-As you would expect the cemetary was very well maintained, peaceful and brought a lump to my throat as I wandered around all the headstones.
+We stopped at the Commonwealth War Cemetery on the outskirts of Tobruk around 4pm with the plan of spending half an hour there and heading on to a nice camp Bedram knew on the beach close to the Egyptian boarder.
+As you would expect the cemetery was very well maintained, peaceful and brought a lump to my throat as I wandered around all the headstones.

-As we left the cemetary we noticed that Monty was making a funny noise again and after much debate between the three of us we decided to see if we could get it looked at in Tobruk before going on to the Egypt border.
+As we left the cemetery we noticed that Monty was making a funny noise again and after much debate between the three of us we decided to see if we could get it looked at in Tobruk before going on to the Egypt border.
 The whole time we have been in Libya we have probably seen about 2 Landrovers in total.
-Every other car you see is a Toyato pick-up truck or Landcrusier so we didn't hold out much hope of finding a suitable mechanic.
-As we got in to Tobruk though we suddenly started to notice a sight that made us warm and fuzzy inside, Landrovers everywhere - okay really old and knackered ones, but they were everywhere!
+Every other car you see is a Toyato pick-up truck or Landcrusier so we didn’t hold out much hope of finding a suitable mechanic.
+As we got in to Tobruk though we suddenly started to notice a sight that made us warm and fuzzy inside, Landrovers everywhere – okay really old and knackered ones, but they were everywhere!
 It turns out that this is a legacy of the glorious British armies time here.
-When they left in the late 60's they left their vehicles behind and the residents of Tobruk have been using them ever since.
-Perhaps Monty wanted us to hang out in Tobruk - afterall he is a desert rat.
+When they left in the late 60’s they left their vehicles behind and the residents of Tobruk have been using them ever since.
+Perhaps Monty wanted us to hang out in Tobruk – afterall he is a desert rat.

-It was getting too late to find a mechanic so Bedram took us to a restaurant for some delious fish and where we were joined by his friend Mousa (the chief of the Tourist Police in Tobruk no less!).
+It was getting too late to find a mechanic so Bedram took us to a restaurant for some delicious fish and where we were joined by his friend Mousa (the chief of the Tourist Police in Tobruk no less!).
 As we sat and chatted he told us that his father had fought in the RAF during WWII for the British (just like my Pop Muskett).
-He then insisted that we all go stay at his 'farm' just outside of Tobruk.
+He then insisted that we all go stay at his ‘farm’ just outside of Tobruk.
 We agreed, thinking we would camp in the garden, but when we got there he then insisted on us staying in the house.
 Well you cant say no to the police in Libya so again we agreed.
-It turns out the house wasn't really a farm at all.
+It turns out the house wasn’t really a farm at all.
 He said it was his family house, although he resided somewhere else, but as far as we could tell it was like a pub with no alcohol.
-Every night from 7pm - midnight Mousa and his friends sit around in the lounge of the house drinking tea, smoking, watching TV and chatting.
+Every night from 7pm – midnight Mousa and his friends sit around in the lounge of the house drinking tea, smoking, watching TV and chatting.
 At the most there were probably 12 men in the room at one time (and me!). at around 12, they all leave (presumably to return to their homes) and the servant clears everything up ready for the next evening.
 The topic of conversation that night as far as we could make out was Monty and the strange English people that had come to stay.

-The next day we took it to a mechanic and whilst it was being fixed we were invited to lunch by another chap - Mouse (the second) - a friend of the first Mousa.
-Whilst the boys had lunch in one room I was invited back in to main of the house to meet Mousa (the second's) wife.
-She didn't speak a word of English and as my Arabic is still pretty roapy we spent two pleasant hours communicating through sign language.
-I watched her cook lunch (fish, lamb and a rather nice cassarole type dish).
+The next day we took it to a mechanic and whilst it was being fixed we were invited to lunch by another chap – Mouse (the second) – a friend of the first Mousa.
+Whilst the boys had lunch in one room I was invited back in to main of the house to meet Mousa (the second’s) wife.
+She didn’t speak a word of English and as my Arabic is still pretty ropey we spent two pleasant hours communicating through sign language.
+I watched her cook lunch (fish, lamb and a rather nice casserole type dish).
 She showed me around her house and put lots of perfumes and lotions on me.
-She then wanted to look at my arms - she thought it rather strange that I didn't wax them.
+She then wanted to look at my arms – she thought it rather strange that I didn’t wax them.
 When I indicated that I waxed my legs but not my arms that was even stranger.
-We ate together on the floor sharing from the same plate with her little daughter - it was a very pleasant way to spend the afternoon.
-Before leaving she gave me some gifts - earings and a couple of hair clips - maybe she thought I needed sprucing up a bit.
+We ate together on the floor sharing from the same plate with her little daughter – it was a very pleasant way to spend the afternoon.
+Before leaving she gave me some gifts – earrings and a couple of hair clips – maybe she thought I needed sprucing up a bit.

 One other thing I have noticed about Libya is that even though the streets may be filled with litter and no-one seems to mind that, the houses we visited were absolutely spotlessly clean – in particular Mousa (the second’s) wifes kitchen.
 She runs a tidy operation indeed.
 It also seems to be ingrained in Libyan culture to look after guests.
 Mousa kept saying to us that it was his duty.
 They took no money from us, yet fed us, ferried us around and let us stay with them.
 Tobruk really isn’t a pretty place and there isn’t much to see there but I felt so glad that we stayed two nightss getting a real insight in to how some Libyans live – and it doesn’t seem to be half bad!

-I have not included details about Monty and the mechanical bits - I'll let Ric update you on that shortly.
-After leaving Tobruk we headed to the Egytian border, apprehensive about how long it was going to take.
-We were also incredibly sad to say godbye to Bedram.
+I have not included details about Monty and the mechanical bits – I’ll let Ric update you on that shortly.
+After leaving Tobruk we headed to the Egyptian border, apprehensive about how long it was going to take.
+We were also incredibly sad to say goodbye to Bedram.
 He looked after us so well and we will miss him a lot.
-Bedram - your next holiday needs to be in England, come stay with us!
+Bedram – your next holiday needs to be in England, come stay with us!